linwiz/Raspberry-Pi-Web-GPIO/README.md

 =====================
 <p>PHP script to control Raspberry PI GPIO pins from the web.

-<p>Raspberry Pi Web GPIO _should_ work from any modern mobile or desktop browser, but this hasn't been tested.
+Raspberry Pi Web GPIO _should_ work from any modern mobile or desktop browser, but this hasn't been tested.

-<p>See http://linwiz.github.io/Raspberry-Pi-Web-GPIO page for screenshots.
+See http://linwiz.github.io/Raspberry-Pi-Web-GPIO page for screenshots.</p>

 <h4>Requires:</h4>
 <ul>